jefffhaynes/BinarySerializer/README.md

 BinarySerializer
 ================

 A .NET declarative serialization framework and Portable Class Library (PCL) for controlling formatting of data at the byte level.
-BinarySerializer is designed to make interop with binary formats and protocols fast and simple.
+BinarySerializer is designed to make working with binary formats and protocols fast and simple.

 ### Field Ordering ###